 I’ve learned that medicine doesn’t have the job security people once thought.
-How many of you have known someone who had to find another position quickly because of a private equity or new health system takeover?
-Or perhaps known someone whose clinic they were employed in was simply shut down?
+How many of you have known someone who had to find another position quickly because of private equity or a new health system takeover?
+Or perhaps know someone whose clinic they were employed in was simply shut down?

 I’ve also heard of situations where contracts weren’t renewed and physicians were asked to either take a 30% reduction in salary or find another position.
 Sure, considering the physician shortage we have in our country, there is always a position to be found.
 But will it be where you want to be?

 No one wants to uproot their family and leave their community if they don’t have to.

 So, many physicians understand the importance of building up multiple streams of income.
 They do this as a hedge, so they’re diversified.
 When you invest, do you put everything into one stock or one single investment?
 Probably not.
 So why put your family’s financial security into one job?

 Many physicians are learning how to use side hustles to create additional income.
 This allows them to work how much and when they want.

 Many create businesses, many again create passive income through real estate.
 Whatever the method, having true financial security is extremely beneficial.

 Again, we all know that physician burnout is a real issue.
 But the reality is that many doctors feel trapped.
 They know they can’t just leave their current positions; their financial situation simply doesn’t allow it.

 As a result, many build up a side hustle or two to allow for an eventual exit from medicine.
 It might not happen immediately, but they know that over time, it’s possible to create that financial freedom from medicine.